griffinbank/rules_clojure/README.md

 # Known Issues
-- transitively loading native libraries:. `clojure_library` A depends on `java_library` B, and B depends on `cc_library` C. The clojure library won't depend on the native library, so it must be specified as a direct dependency of A. The required provider, JavaNativeLibraryInfo, isn't exposed to starlark, so the workaround is to explicitly list all required native libraries.
-If B is a `clojure_library` instead of a `java_library`, A _will_ load C.
+- transitively loading native libraries:.
+Example: `clojure_library` A depends on `java_library` B, and B depends on `cc_library` C. The clojure library can't express a transitive dependency on the native library, so binary/test/repl rules must contain a direct dependency on B. This is because the required provider, JavaNativeLibraryInfo, isn't exposed to starlark.

 # Thanks